Propagation Delay for Low to High Output Transition CMOS Solution

 Variables Used

-Time for Low to High Transition of Output - (Measured in Second) - Time for Low to High Transition of Output is defined as the time required for the output voltage to rise from VOL to the V50% level.
+Time for Low to High Transition of Output - (Measured in Second) - Time for low to high transition of output refers to the duration taken by a signal at the output terminal of a device or circuit to transition from a low voltage level to a high voltage level.

 Threshold Voltage of PMOS with Body Bias - (Measured in Volt) - Threshold Voltage of PMOS with Body Bias is defined as the value of minimum required gate voltage for PMOS when substrate is not at ground potential.